Written by: Greg Ellifritz

 In most of these stories, the weapon used by the criminal was identified as a “Taser.”
 That may or may not be true.
 News reporters frequently don’t differentiate between a Taser and other types of stun guns.
 They aren’t the same.

 The Taser was originally developed for the law enforcement market, but in the last decade or so Taser has sold a civilian version as well.
 Tasers are quite expensive, ranging between $300-$1500 per unit depending on which model you buy.
 We rarely see criminals with true Tasers.
 Most criminals would rather sell a stolen Taser for $200 worth of heroin than use it to commit robberies.

 When hit by properly spaced darts, voluntary muscular action is nearly impossible.
 In my Taser instructor classes, I’ve been hit with almost every model made (I’ve been an instructor since 1999.)
 It feels like every skeletal muscle in your body is flexing as hard as possible about five times a second.
 You just stiffen up and fall.

 Check out the video below of some LE Taser hits to see what I mean (caution for harsh language)

 In contrast, a stun gun does not shoot any projectiles.
 It must be held against an attacker and only causes pain, not the intense muscular disruption of the Taser.
 It doesn’t feel pleasant.
 In fact, depending on where the shock is administered, it can really hurt.
 But unless the stun gun is held on someone’s neck or into their armpit for a significant period of time the stun gun will not incapacitate your attacker.

-Watch this video of some kids shocking themselves with stun guns just for fun to see what the effects are like:
+Watch this video of two guys testing a variety of stun guns on themselves just see what the effects are like:

 So, how would you fight a criminal armed with a stun gun or Taser?